KILTprotocol/docs/docs/develop/06_contribute.md

 - Provide feedback on proposals or ideas
 - Discuss possible use-cases or feature requests
 - Make suggestions for non-technical contributions, including events, writing, or business models
-- Answer questions about the protocol, services and products.
+- Answer questions about the protocol, services and products

 ## Feature Requests

-A feature request may be used to change KILT and its services by adding, removing or altering features within the scope of KILT Protocol.
+A feature request may be used to change the KILT Protocol and its services by adding, removing or altering features within the scope the protocol.

 A feature request is a meaningful way to contribute from anyone following the guidelines below:

- - Begin a discussion with the community to ensure that they agree that it adds to the KILT Protocol in a meaningful way, supporting its goals.
+ - Begin a discussion with the community to ensure that they agree that it adds to the KILT Protocol in a meaningful way, supporting its goals
  - Open an issue on the corresponding repository
  - Give your request a clear title
  - Provide a written outline of the feature request for discussion